notpoiu/MSDOORS/README.md

 Byfron got released yesterday and is rolling out for everyone now.<br>
 If you are detected with Byfron, it’s a HWID (Hardware ID) ban, meaning that device is fucked.
 Unless you simply spoof your HWID :)<br>
-If you want to use any FPS Unlocker use the [axstin FPS Unlocker](https://github.com/axstin/rbxfpsunlocker/releases).
+If you want to use an FPS Unlocker use the [axstin's FPS Unlocker](https://github.com/axstin/rbxfpsunlocker/releases).
 It now works without any risk on the 64 bit version too.
-Read more in the changelogs.<br>
+Read more about the update in the changelogs.<br>
 <br>
 Here is how you can check if you have Byfron:
 ## Method 1 [Not always accurate]: